What You Should Know About the Main Side Effect of Testosterone

 Those undergoing TRT must be aware that polycythemia is a real risk, as do their doctors.
 They must keep a close eye on their hemoglobin and hematocrit levels.
 If hematocrit rises above 52%, further examinations may be necessary.

-Some doctors counsel reducing or stopping the hormone treatment.
+Some doctors counsel reducing or stopping testosterone treatment.
 However, for those who are undergoing TRT as a means of restoring healthy hormone levels, this may not be an option.
 Some means of managing and reducing the risk of high hematocrit levels include:

-- Scaling back on the amount of testosterone delivered per day (50mg or less)
+- Scaling back on the amount of testosterone gel delivered per day (50mg or less)

 - Changing the method of administration (using more frequent injections with smaller doses, or using a testosterone gel or cream)